Alliance of Confessing Evangelicals

 "Vocation is not just about survival; it's about living in God's world and demonstrating that we've been made to glorify and enjoy Him." – Bill Boekestein

-Thanks to the generosity of Reformed Free Publishing, we are pleased to offer three copies of Finding My Vocation: A Guide for Young People Seeking a Calling to give away to our listeners.
-Register here for the opportunity to win.
+Thanks to the generosity of Reformed Free Publishing, we are pleased to award two copies of Finding My Vocation: A Guide for Young People Seeking a Calling to our listeners.
+Congratulations to Michelle D. from Chino, CA and Julie K. from Wyoming, MI!

 Carl and Todd delve into the evolving complexities of medical ethics in today's world with guest Farr Curlin, the Josiah C. Trent Professor of Medical Humanities at Duke University and co-author of The Way of Medicine: Ethics and the Healing Profession.
 Together, they explore the crucial role of pastors in guiding their congregations through ethical medical decisions, the significance of understanding human identity, and the challenges posed by advancements in medical technology.